Constable & Robinson

-Constable & Robinson Ltd. is an imprint of Little, Brown which publishes fiction and non-fiction books and ebooks.
+Constable & Robinson Ltd. is a British book publisher.
+It serves as an imprint of Little, Brown, publishing fiction and non-fiction books and ebooks.

-Founded in Edinburgh in 1795 by Archibald Constable as Constable & Co., and by Nick Robinson as Robinson Publishing Ltd in 1983, is an imprint of Little, Brown, which is owned by Hachette.

 History

+Constable & Co. was founded in 1795 in Edinburgh, Scotland by Archibald Constable, and became the publisher of works by Sir Walter Scott.
+In 1827, following the death of his father, Thomas Constable took over the company.
+In 1860, Thomas Constable sold the publishing part of his business to Edmonston & Douglas, while continuing the printing activities of his firm.
+In 1861, the company employed 50 compositors for printing work.
+In 1865, Thomas' son Archibald joined the firm as a partner and the firm began publishing as T. & A. Constable Ltd.

-Constable & Co. was founded in 1795 by Archibald Constable, and became Sir Walter Scott's publisher.
-In 1897, Constable released the most famous horror novel ever published, Bram Stoker's The Un-Dead, albeit with a last-minute title change to Dracula.
+In 1897, Constable released the well-known horror novel, Bram Stoker's The Un-Dead, albeit with a last-minute title change to Dracula.

-In 1813, the company was the first to give an author advance against royalties.
-In 1821, it introduced the standard three-decker novel, and in 1826, with the launch of the book series Constable's Miscellany, it became the first publisher to produce mass-market literary editions.
+In 1813, the company was the first publishing company to give an author advance against royalties.

+In 1821, it introduced the standard three-volume novel, and in 1826, with the launch of the book series Constable's Miscellany, it became the first publisher to produce mass-market literary editions.

+Over the decades; Constable has published books by notable British authors such as Sir Walter Scott, Henry James, Bram Stoker, George Bernard Shaw, Elizabeth Bowen and B. S. Johnson.

-By 1921, it advertised books on the London Underground, another first for a publishing house.
+By 1921, Constable was the first publishing house to advertising books on the London Underground.

+Ralph Arnold joined the firm in 1936, rising to chairman between 1958 and 1961.
+In his memoir Orange Street and Brickhole Lane (1963) he described the firm as having "a strangely endearing persona".

 In 1993, Constable & Co. pioneered the series-based Cognitive Behavioural Therapy self-help publishing, and in 2000, they became the first ad-supported, online book publisher.
 Lastly, in 2013, Constable & Robinson were a key partner in Digital Innovation Contest 2013.